deepgram/web-next/content/blog/posts/technical-writing-ethics-for-developers/index.md

 ---
-title: Technical Writing: Ethics and Honesty for Developers
+title: "Technical Writing: Ethics and Honesty for Developers"
-description: Ethics protects your credibility as a writer and developer and helps to create trust with your readers.
-Read more about technical writing ethics here.
+description: "Ethics protects your credibility as a writer and developer and helps to create trust with your readers.
+Read more about technical writing ethics here."
 date: 2022-03-21
 cover: https://res.cloudinary.com/deepgram/image/upload/v1647623514/blog/2022/03/technical-writing-ethics-for-developers/ethics-in-technical-blog-posts%402x.jpg
 authors: